llj0824/knowledge_retrival_system/README.md

 ---

-## 2. Knowledge Retrieval System
+## 2. VitaDAO AI Terminal - Knowledge Retrieval System

-This outlines the design and implementation of a knowledge retrieval system VitaDAO Terminal to support VitaDAO's community and token holders.
+This outlines the design and implementation of a knowledge retrieval system, VitaDAO Terminal, to support VitaDAO's community and token holders.
 The VitaDAO Terminal will integrate with large language models (LLMs), vector databases containing DAO documents and research data, and an internet search API to provide accurate, real-time responses to user inquiries.

 The key functionalities of the VitaDAO Terminal include answering token economics and research-related questions, providing updates on research projects and IP assets, analyzing potential impact of research outcomes, and responding to governance and community participation queries.